INSIDE: Roam the Gnome’s Epic & Helpful Guide on How to Save Money for Travel!

 Set up an AirBNB, and offer your spare room in your house to travellers who want a local experience.

-Or anywhere where this disruptor startup is destroying the fabric of communities, pushing all the local workers out, reducing the amount of available long-term rentals for families, and increasing the cost of housing to breaking point.
+(This disruptor startup is destroying the fabric of communities, by pushing all the local workers, creators and artists out of town, reducing the amount of available long-term rentals for families, and increasing the cost of housing to breaking point in places like Byron Bay, New Orleans and Venice.)

-AirBNB is good when it’s used as it was designed for, as a way for travellers or tourists to meet and stay with locals in their own homes, but not so good when it’s used for greed.
+AirBNB is good when it’s used as it was designed for, as a way for travellers or tourists to meet and stay WITH locals in their own homes, so they can help build community and show off their local area attractions, but not so good when it’s used for greed.

 Become an Uber driver.